second-brain pt 2: ontology

 Predictive Analysis in Biotech

-Predicting probability of success (POS) in biotech should start with biology, not valuation.
-Evaluating the mechanism of action (MOA) of therapeutic targets, specifically differentiating between upstream and downstream interventions.
-Systematically analysing how the position of a target within a biological pathway influences POS.
-Most models overweight market size, management quality, or phase transition statistics while underweighting whether the mechanism actually has durable control over the disease system.
+I wanted to think about potential metrics for modelling POS - the following is a living document, open iterative work on this subject.
+Related posts will update on findings, failures and further ideas to be tested!
+Predicting probability of success (POS) in biotech should start with biology.
+Evaluating the mechanism of action (MOA) of therapeutic targets, differentiating between upstream and downstream interventions, and, how the position of a target within a biological pathway influences POS.
+Most models overweight market size, management quality, or phase transition statistics and underweight whether the mechanism actually has durable control over the disease system.
 The key question is where the target sits within the network. ...

 11 January 2025 · 2 min · Stephanie Rebecca